operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ## Requirements

-- Operator made using the `operator-sdk` or using a config getter that supports reading from the `KUBECONFIG` environment variable (such as the `clientcmd` or `controller-runtime` config getters).
+- An operator made using the `operator-sdk` or an operator that uses a config getter that supports reading from the `KUBECONFIG` environment variable (such as the `clientcmd` or `controller-runtime` config getters).
 This is required for the scorecard proxy to work correctly.
 - Resource manifests for installing/configuring the operator and custom resources (see the [Writing E2E Tests][writing-tests] doc for more information on the global and namespaced manifests).
 - (OLM tests only) A CSV file for your operator.